-- EPA WaterSense provides a list of WaterSense labeled irrigation controllers.1 These WBICs have been independently certified to ensure that they can adequately meet the watering needs of a landscape without overwatering. - Smart Water Application Technologies (SWAT)2 is a coalition of water purveyors, equipment manufacturers, and irrigation practitioners that develops testing protocols and promotes water-efficient products, including WBICs. - Irrigation controllers are covered in detail Section 9, Irrigation Controllers. - 4.13 Sensors (Figure 5-13) for irrigation controllers are devices that interrupt the electrical signal in response to specific site conditions and modify the operation of the irrigation controller. - Sensors are covered in detail in Section 9, Irrigation Controllers. - ET sensors can upgrade a standard controller to a WBIC. - Flow sensors shut down the irrigation system when a specified level of overflow or underflow has occurred. - Soil moisture sensors measure soil moisture within the root zone, and can be programmed to shut down the irrigation controller when the desired soil moisture level has been reached. - Rain sensors shut down the irrigation controller during periods of measurable rainfall. - Wind sensors shut down the irrigation controller during periods of high wind. - Freeze sensors prevent the irrigation system from operating in freezing temperatures.
+- EPA WaterSense provides a list of WaterSense labeled irrigation controllers.
+These WBICs have been independently certified to ensure that they can adequately meet the watering needs of a landscape without overwatering. - Smart Water Application Technologies (SWAT)3 is a coalition of water purveyors, equipment manufacturers, and irrigation practitioners that develops testing protocols and promotes water-efficient products, including WBICs.

+- 4.13 Sensors (Figure 5-13) for irrigation controllers are devices that interrupt the electrical signal in response to specific site conditions and modify the operation of the irrigation controller. - Sensors are covered in detail in Section 9, Irrigation Controllers. - ET sensors can upgrade a standard controller to a WBIC. - Flow sensors shut down the irrigation system when a specified level of overflow or underflow has occurred. - Soil moisture sensors measure soil moisture within the root zone, and can be programmed to shut down the irrigation controller when the desired soil moisture level has been reached. - Rain sensors shut down the irrigation controller during periods of measurable rainfall. - Wind sensors shut down the irrigation controller during periods of high wind. - Freeze sensors prevent the irrigation system from operating in freezing temperatures.